GabrielMorris/writeasly/README.md

 #### Get current authenticated user

-Gets basic information on the currently authenticated user.
+Gets basic information on the currently authenticated user and returns an object of the current user's information.

 ```
 client